Battle of Taegu: Triangulation Hill

-At dawn on August 9, the 1st Cavalry Division commander, Major General Hobart R. Gay at his headquarters in Taegu learned of the KPA's river crossing in the area of his division south of Waegwan.
-Since the first reports were vague, General Gay decided to withhold counterattack until he learned more about the situation.
+At dawn on August 9, the 1st Cavalry Division commander, Major general Hobart R. Gay at his headquarters in Taegu learned of the KPA's river crossing in the area of his division south of Waegwan.
+Since the first reports were vague, Gay decided to withhold counterattack until he learned more about the situation.
 He quickly learned that around 750 KPA infantry troops had gathered on Hill 268, also known as "Triangulation Hill", which was 3 mi southeast of Waegwan and 10 mi northwest of Taegu.
-General Gay ordered his division to counterattack the enemy gathering to force them across the river.
-He and General Walker thought that this attack could be a feint, and that the KPA could be planning a larger attack to their north.
+Gay ordered his division to counterattack the enemy gathering to force them across the river.
+He and Walker thought that this attack could be a feint, and that the KPA could be planning a larger attack to their north.
 Furthermore, the hill was important because of its proximity to the lines of supply.
 The main Korean north–south highway and the main Seoul-Pusan railroad skirted the base of Triangulation Hill.

-At about 09:30, General Gay ordered the 1st Battalion of the 7th Cavalry, to counter the KPA penetration.
+At about 09:30, Gay ordered the 1st Battalion of the 7th Cavalry, to counter the KPA penetration.
 This battalion moved from its bivouac area just outside Taegu, accompanied by five tanks of A Company, 71st Heavy Tank Battalion.
 This motorized force proceeded to the foot of Hill 268.
 Meanwhile, the 61st Field Artillery Battalion shelled the hill heavily.